What is X-Linked Adrenoleukodystrophy?

 Addison disease only

 This is the mildest form of X-ALD.
-Individuals with this form, often present with symptoms associated with adrenal insufficiency only sometime between childhood and adulthood.
-During adulhood, symptoms of the AMN type may start to appear.
-Adrenal function typically remains normal in female carriers.
+Individuals with this form often present with symptoms associated with adrenal insufficiency only.
+The onset of this form varies but typically occurs by eight years of age.
+The Addison disease only form may progress into symptoms of the AMN type during adulthood.

 How common is X-Linked Adrenoleukodystrophy?

-Collectively, all forms of X-ALD are estimated to occur in approximately 1 in 20,000 to 1 in 50,000 males.
-X-ALD occurs at a similar frequency across all ethnicities.
+Collectively, all forms of X-ALD are estimated to occur in approximately 1 in 16,800 individuals assigned male at birth (XY) worldwide.

 How is X-Linked Adrenoleukodystrophy treated?

 Currently, there is no cure for X-ALD.
 However, treatments are available to address many of the symptoms.
-Corticosteriod replacement therapy is used to treat symptoms caused by adrenal insufficiency, but does not relieve neurologic symptoms.
-A multidisciplinary team of healthcare professionals, including: neurologists, physical therapists, urologists, ophthalmologists, audiologists, endocrinologists and other healthcare specialists will need to be involved in the treatment and ongoing management of individuals with X-ALD.
+A multidisciplinary team of healthcare professionals, including neurologists, physical therapists, urologists, ophthalmologists, audiologists, endocrinologists, and other healthcare specialists, will need to be involved in the treatment and ongoing management of individuals with X-ALD.
+Corticosteroid replacement therapy treats symptoms caused by adrenal insufficiency but does not relieve neurologic symptoms.
+Hematopoietic stem cell transplantation (HSCT) is often recommended for younger individuals in the early stages of the disease; this treatment can often stop the progression of neurological symptoms.
+Gene therapy for X-ALD is available and can significantly slow the progression of the disease.

 What is the prognosis for a person with X-Linked Adrenoleukodystrophy?